dangmocrang/check_idrac/MANUAL.md

 - For Testing purpose, check will not ask for threshold and speed up analyzing processes.
 - No alert also disables performance data output.

-Alert Threshold?
-- Each hardware type has unique threshold definition.
-In case you forgot to set threshold for hardware check its will use default threshold (DELL).
-- "-n" option will bypass alert function (also not ask for threshold) and always return with "OK" status.
+- "-n" option will bypass alert function (also not ask for threshold) and always return with exit code = 0.
 Be carefull do not use "-n/--no-alert" options in production environment!!!

-Cache mode?
-- Removed since 2.0b2